erkyrath/bloggor/README.md

 Entry files can be HTML (`.html`), Markdown (`.md`), or plain text (`.txt`).
 Note that HTML (and HTML in Markdown) is not sanitized!
 Keeping it clean and safe is up to you.

+All entry files start with a metadata section (delimited by dashes) which give the entry's title, tags, publication date, and so on.
+The metadata must include `live: yes` for the post to be live!
+Without that line, the post is only a draft, and will not be indexed or listed.